Rochester’s Eastgate House re-opens after £2 million revamp

 by Natalie Vincent Thu 14 September 2017, 12:42 pm

-The Grade-I listed Elizabethan building underwent a £2.2 million restoration, donated by the Heritage Lottery Fund and opened its doors as an exhibition on 19 July.
+Rochester's famous Grade-I listed Elizabethan landmark underwent a £2.2 million restoration, donated by the Heritage Lottery Fund and opened its doors as an exhibition on 19 July.

 Made famous by Charles Dickens in his first novel The Pickwick Papers (renamed Westgate), the 16th century structure was originally built for Sir Peter Buck, a senior officer at the Royal Tudor Dockyard.
 It has since served as a Victorian girls’ boarding school, a hostel and a Dickens museum and information centre.